kusum0711/Practice/README.md

 // Your solution

-I have created [Calculation file](utils/foodCalculation.ts) here to perform the task and made necessary changes here in [View](components/TheAnimalTable.vue).
+I have created Calculation file [ Location: "utils/foodCalculation.ts" ] here to perform the task and made necessary changes here in "components/TheAnimalTable.vue".

 ### Task 8: Plan New Feature